 Illiquid Investments Risk.
 The Fund may invest up to an aggregate amount of 15% of its net assets in illiquid investments.
 An illiquid investment is any investment that the Fund reasonably expects cannot be sold or disposed of in current market conditions in seven calendar days or less without significantly changing the market value of the investment.
 To the extent the Fund holds illiquid investments, the illiquid investments may reduce the returns of the Fund because the Fund may be unable to transact at advantageous times or prices.
 During periods of market volatility, liquidity in the market for the Fund's shares may be impacted by the liquidity in the market for the underlying securities or instruments held by the Fund, which could lead to the Fund's shares trading at a premium or discount to the Fund's NAV.
+The high yield securities in which the Fund invests may experience greater liquidity challenges than other types of securities during periods of market stress.

 Privately Issued Securities Risk.
-The Fund will invest in privately issued securities, including those that are normally purchased pursuant to Rule 144A or Regulation S promulgated under the 1933 Act.
+The Fund may invest in privately issued securities, including those that are normally purchased pursuant to Rule 144A or Regulation S promulgated under the 1933 Act.
 Privately issued securities are securities that have not been registered under the 1933 Act and as a result may be subject to legal restrictions on resale.
 Privately issued securities are generally not traded on established markets.
 As a result of the absence of a public trading market, privately issued securities may be deemed to be illiquid investments, may be more difficult to value than publicly traded securities and may be subject to wide fluctuations in value.
 Delay or difficulty in selling such securities may result in a loss to the Fund.